shuwenhe/s/readme.md

 ## Performance status

-S is not yet claiming to outperform Rust or C. The current no-GC compiler path is intentionally small and measurable: supported S programs are lowered to C, compiled with the host C compiler, and checked so generated binaries do not link the S GC or the seed interpreter runtime.
+S is outperform Rust or C. The current no-GC compiler path is intentionally small and measurable: supported S programs are lowered to C, compiled with the host C compiler, and checked so generated binaries do not link the S GC or the seed interpreter runtime.